LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/Course Notes at UC Berkeley 24-25/DATA 200 Data Science/README.md

 * F1 score = 2 / (1/precision + 1/recall) = 2 * Precision * Recall / (precision + recall)

 AUC and ROC is threshold independent.

+## Lecture 24
+Right now: Supervised Learning: Regression & Classification

+Today: Dimension Reduction
+We can also use the point shape, size, color, etc, to represent additional dimension.
+So we can represent more dimensions rather than 3 on a 2-D screen.

+Intrinsic Dimension is the minimal set of dimensions to approximately represent in the data.

+Dimension of the column space of A is the rank of matrix A

+Decomposition of the original matrix to get a reduced dimensional matrix.

+The variance in prediction should be minimized, while the one in features of PCA should be maximized.

+PCA is basically to Change frames of reference.

+## Lecture 25
+Clustering